gladly-team/tab/graphql/database/cause/causes/cats/impact.newlyReferredImpactWalkthroughText.md

-##### Your friend started you off giving you credit for removing 5 plastic water bottles from our rivers and oceans, which is crucial to cleaning up our environment and fighting climate change.
-Open a new tab now to clean up your 6th waterbottle!
-We'll track how many water bottles you've helped clean up on the top of the page.
+##### Your friend started you off with 5 cat treats, which are crucial to getting shelter cats adopted.
+Open a new tab now to earn your 6th treat!
+We'll track how many treats you've given on the top of the page: